 The Federation University Physiotherapy Department acknowledges the traditional custodians of the unceded lands and waterways of the countries on and through which we connect today.
-We acknowledge the millennia of continuing Aboriginal and Torres Strait knowledge, learning and teaching, and as health professionals, value the wisdom of peoples who care for country and community through detailed knowledge and deep connection.
+We acknowledge the millennia of continuing Aboriginal and Torres Strait knowledge, learning and teaching.
+As health professionals we value the wisdom of peoples who care for country and community through detailed knowledge and deep connection.

 We acknowledge the Gunai Kurnai people, custodians of the Country on which Churchill Campus is situated and pay our respects to Gunai Kurnai elders past, present and emerging.
-We acknowledge all Aboriginal and Torres Strait Islander peoples, including colleagues, students, and collaborators, with gratitude for all they bring towards reconciliation and improving the health and wellbeing of all.
+We acknowledge with gratitude all Aboriginal and Torres Strait Islander peoples who continue to share wisdom and shape our learning including Elders, colleagues, students, advisors and collaborators- as we seek reconciliation and to improve the health and wellbeing of all.